Table of Contents

 A business can stand out from its competitors by delivering superior value.
 It doesn’t just make consumers willing to pay a premium.
 But, it also allows them to prefer the company’s products over competitors’ products.

 Another important aspect of creating differentiation is branding.
 It is the company’s way of influencing customers to perceive the value of the product.
-We can see, many luxury goods companies spend millions of dollars on branding.
+Many luxury goods companies spend millions of dollars on branding.
 Their product prices are very expensive, but people are still willing to buy.
 That’s because they managed to influence customer perception.

 Fostering customer loyalty

-Creating value is a way to form bonds between companies and their customers.
-First-time customers buy the company’s products because they offer better value than competitors’.
+Creating value is a way for companies to form bonds with their customers.
+First-time customers buy the company’s products because they offer better value than competitors.
 When they are satisfied, they are more likely to buy again in the future.
 They may also recommend the product to their colleagues or family.

 When successfully maintaining customer satisfaction over time, businesses build strong relationships with their customers.
 And, through good customer relationship management, they continue to create customer satisfaction.